Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 The Oakes Hotel Overlooking the Falls

-Closest mid-tier hotel to Horseshoe Falls — value priced and unapologetic about the lobby.
+One of the closest mid-tier towers to Horseshoe Falls, value priced and unapologetic about the lobby.

 From CAD $230